 During a service attended by hundreds of Washington dignitaries, the vice president and congressional leaders praised the 40th president for his humility, charm and never-ending hope.

 "Knowing this moment would come has not made it any easier," said Vice President Dick Cheney, referring to the 10-year-long struggle the former president suffered with Alzheimer's disease.
 "In this national vigil of mourning, we show how much America loved this good man, and how much we will miss him.

 "Ronald Reagan spoke of a nation that was hopeful, big-hearted, daring, decent and fair.
 That is how he saw America, and that is how America came to know him.
 There was a kindness, simplicity and goodness of character that marked all the years of his life."

-As lawmakers and dignitaries sat quietly and paid their respects to the late president, the speaker of the House, president pro tem of the Senate and congressional chaplains emphasized the role Reagan played in turning around not only the economy and foreign relations of this country, but its pride as well.
+As lawmakers and dignitaries sat quietly and paid their respects to the late president, the speaker of the House, president pro tem of the Senate and congressional chaplains emphasized Reagan's optimism, as well as the role he played in turning around America's economy and foreign relations.

 "His integrity, vision and commitment were respected by all, but history's final judgment I believe we will remember most: his ability to inspire us," said President Pro Tem Sen. Ted Stevens, R-Alaska.
 "President Reagan put it best when he said, 'The greatest leader is not necessarily the one who does the greatest things.
 He is the one who gets the people to do the greatest things.'"

 "Ronald Wilson Reagan had many roles to play in life: husband, father, governor.
 But the most notable role on the world stage was that of the 40th president of the United States of America.
 With his style and grace, he made it seem easy; with his compassion and sense of timing, he brought strength of character to the nation and rekindled hope in a darkened world," said House Chaplain Daniel P. Coughlin.